tresnaadin/project_cafe-aws/README.md

 ## Tools
 On the terminal, use git clone to use this repo as both front end and back end.Then install dependencies:
-1. On front end, install:
+On front end, install:
-a.
-Node.js
+1. Node.js
-b. yarn
+2. yarn
-c.
-After installing yarn, use command "yarn install".
+3. After installing yarn, use command "yarn install".
 It will automatically install all dependencies on back end folder project
-After installing all dependencies on Front End folder, use command "yarn build"
-2. On back end, install:
+After installing all dependencies on Front End folder, use command "yarn build" On back end, install:
-a. postgresql
+1. postgresql
-b. npm
+2. npm
-c.
-After installing npm, use command "npm install".
+3. After installing npm, use command "npm install".
 It will automatically install all dependencies on back end folder project

 I also use NGINX and PM2 (in order to run both front and back end terminal at once), and don't forget to setup NGINX & Postgres.